click on the menu below to navigate this site

 Julia at a shrine we discovered on our first walk around Hakone.

-We had the luxury this morning of a late start and a bit of sleep in.
-We strolled down to the cafe next door to the hotel and ate croissants and drank coffee with all of the Japanese business men in their dapper suits.
-We sat and talked with Andy for quite some time and then headed back to our hotel where we said goodbye to him.
-We then packed out bags, left for the subway, and then took the high speed train to Hakone.
-It was a typical Japanese train trip, we did not have to wait more than a few minutes for it, all the trains ran right on time, and to make things even better it was a bright and sunny day with blue skies; all in all a very pleasant experience.
+We had the luxury this morning of a late start and a bit of a sleep-in.
+We strolled down to the cafe next door to the hotel and ate croissants and drank coffee with all of the Japanese businessmen in their dapper suits.
+We sat and talked with Andy for quite some time, then returned to our hotel to say goodbye to him.
+We packed our bags, left for the subway, and took the high-speed train to Hakone.
+It was a typical Japanese train trip; we did not have to wait more than a few minutes, all the trains ran right on time - all in all, a very pleasant experience.

 The local temple.

-Hakone is a small resort and spa town which has been frequented by Tokyo inhabitants for hundreds of years.
+Hakone is a small resort and spa town frequented by Tokyo inhabitants for hundreds of years.
 Because of its proximity to Mt.
-Fuji Hakone has many hot springs and is noted for its waters which contain radon!
-Radon is a radioactive gas which the locals claim is a cure-all and can even give you smoother skin.
-However, my understanding is radon gas is something to be avoided.
+Fuji, Hakone has many hot springs and is noted for its waters, which contain radon!
+Radon is a radioactive gas that the locals claim is a cure-all and can even give you smoother skin.
+However, my understanding is that radon gas is something to be avoided.
 I am afraid there was no escaping it for Julia and me while in Hakone.

-In my Kimono which was waiting for us in our room and which we wore to dinner, while in the hotel, as did everyone else.
+In my kimono, which was waiting for us in our room and which we wore to dinner in the hotel, as did everyone else.

-The town has many hotels and smaller guest houses most have Onsen baths as our hotel did.
-We first experienced the ritual in Niseko and have become addicted to it now.
-The Onsen at our hotel was really hot, much hotter than in Niseko plus it had radon gas so we not only got boiled from hot water but, from radiation too.
-Boiled from the inside and outside one might say.
+The town has many hotels and smaller guest houses, and most have Onsen baths, as did our hotel.
+We first experienced this ritual in Niseko and have become addicted to it.
+The Onsen at our hotel was really hot, much hotter than in Niseko, plus it had radon gas, so we not only got boiled from the hot water but from radiation too.
+Boiled from the inside and outside, one might say.

-Our hotel is a very traditional Japanese one so we had no bed in our room just a Tatami mat in a single room.
-We had to move the floor level table and make our own futon bed where ever we liked on the floor.
+Our hotel is a very traditional Japanese one, so we had no bed in our room, just a tatami mat in a single room.
+We had to move the floor level table and make our own futon bed wherever we liked on the floor.

 Thursday, February 21, 2008